falconry/falcon/docs/user/tutorial-websockets.rst

 - Added a new middleware class `AuthMiddleware` that will check the token on the first message.
 - Opening a websocket connection is now handled by the middleware.
 - The client now sends a token as the first message, if required for that route.
+- Falcon was configured to server a simple html page to use the echo websocket client for a browser.

 If you try to query the reports endpoint now, everything works as expected on an authenticated route.